ShugKnight24/P1xt_guides/p1xt_faq.md

 ~~- [How to Use Git and GitHub](https://www.udacity.com/course/how-to-use-git-and-github--ud775)~~

-- How to not f-up your local files with Git [part1](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c), [part2](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-2-fc4e243be02a) and [part 3](https://medium.com/chingu/how-to-not-f-up-your-local-files-with-git-part-3-bf03b27b6e64)
+~~- How to not f-up your local files with Git [part1](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-1-e0756c88fd3c), [part2](https://medium.com/@francesco.agnoletto/how-to-not-f-up-your-local-files-with-git-part-2-fc4e243be02a) and [part 3](https://medium.com/chingu/how-to-not-f-up-your-local-files-with-git-part-3-bf03b27b6e64)~~

-## What development environment should I be using?
+~~## What development environment should I be using?~~

-* Pick your favorite editor, write all your code on your own machine in that editor
+~~* Pick your favorite editor, write all your code on your own machine in that editor~~

-* Save all your code to GitHub
+~~* Save all your code to GitHub~~

-* Publish all your projects to the web  - using surge.sh, github pages, heroku etc
+~~* Publish all your projects to the web  - using surge.sh, github pages, heroku etc~~

-* Avoid codepen.
+~~* Avoid codepen.~~

-* Avoid cloud 9 or any other "just code it on the web so you don't have to learn how to code on your own machine" site.
+~~* Avoid cloud 9 or any other "just code it on the web so you don't have to learn how to code on your own machine" site.~~

-* Whenever you are doing a "Clone this" project - use only  assets you create yourself or that have copyrights which would allow you to use them.
+~~* Whenever you are doing a "Clone this" project - use only  assets you create yourself or that have copyrights which would allow you to use them.~~

-* Develop the habit of giving attribution for everything you use that was the product of someone else's effort.
+~~* Develop the habit of giving attribution for everything you use that was the product of someone else's effort.~~

 ## How should I approach the items in the guides?
 ### Power up your learning - make every minute count